eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/SECURITY.md

 ## Please do not do the following

-* Do not take advantage of the vulnerability or problem you have discovered, for example by downloading more data than necessary to demonstrate the vulnerability, deleting, or modifying other people’s data.
+* Do not take advantage of the vulnerability or problem you have discovered, for example, by downloading more data than necessary to demonstrate the vulnerability, deleting, or modifying other people’s data.
 * Do not reveal any data downloaded during the discovery to any other parties.